grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 ### What source code URL formats are supported?

 - Using a tag or branch: `https://github.com/grafana/clock-panel/tree/v2.1.3`
-- A tag or branch and the code is in a subdirectory (important for mono repos): `https://github.com/grafana/clock-panel/tree/v2.1.3/plugin/` (here, the plugin contains the plugin code)
+- Using a tag or branch and the code is in a subdirectory (important for mono repos): `https://github.com/grafana/clock-panel/tree/v2.1.3/plugin/` (here, the plugin contains the plugin code)
 - Using the latest main or master branch commit: `https://github.com/grafana/clock-panel/` (not recommended, it's better to pass a tag or branch)